 3 slow weeks later she knew everything there was to know about Granny Bea.
 All the love letters from grandpa, held together with a faded blue ribbon were her favorite, Elaine knew how much they had meant to her.
 They went into the box marked treasures.
 Popping it into the basement, Elaine wiped her dusty hands on her jeans and stretched.
 Hunger pangs reminded her that the chicken pie was waiting patiently in the fridge for her to finish.
 2 helpings later and half a bottle of Chardonnay, Elaine had had enough.
 After bathing in lavender bubbles she fell into bed and slept.

-At first she didn’t realise it was a dream, it was so lifelike.
+At first she didn’t realize it was a dream, it was so lifelike.
 Granny Bea stood next to her bed, smiling down at her.
 Elaine wasn’t scared at all, knowing that she would never harm her.
 “I miss you Granny” Elaine said quickly before she disappeared.
 Granny Bea stroked her hair, then indicated for Elaine to go with her.
 Jumping up she stuck her feet into slippers, the floor was icy.

 Granny Bea led her downstairs to the dining room, seeming to float rather than walk.
 “Her back isn’t sore” Elaine realized with some relief.
 At the back of the room was an old dresser, Elaine remembered it always being there.
 The paint was faded from a mint green to a faded white.
 The drawers stuck often from not being used and the brass handles needed a good buffing.